zackmdavis/Less_Wrong_Drafts/athenian_soccer_team_hullabaloo.md

 The other year, I got into an incredibly tedious slapfight in the cyber-agora with Meletus, the former curriculum director of the Lyceum.
 At issue was [my objection to item #5](https://www.lesswrong.com/posts/iThwqe3yPog56ytyq/aiming-for-convergence-is-like-discouraging-betting) on [a list of proposed guidelines for behavior in the cyber-agora](https://www.lesswrong.com/posts/XPv4sYrKnPzeJASuk/basics-of-rationalist-discourse-1) (and [my objection to #9](https://www.lesswrong.com/posts/SX6wQEdGfzz7GKYvp/rationalist-discourse-is-like-physicist-motors) on [a similar list](https://www.lesswrong.com/posts/svuBpoSduzhYjFPrA/elements-of-rationalist-discourse)).

 I think all the slapfighting distracted us from getting to the bottom of the issue at hand.
-Prompted by running into Meletus at a [rare meatspace manifestation of the cyber-agora](http://less.online/) the other week, I'd like to record my reactions to [Meletus's most recent clarification of the motivations for item #5](https://www.lesswrong.com/posts/9vjEavucqFnfSEvqk/on-aiming-for-convergence-on-truth?commentId=n2J7WgxWodvT8Nt69):
+Prompted by running into Meletus at a [rare meatspace manifestation of the cyber-agora](http://less.online/) the other week, I'd like to record my reactions to [Meletus's most recent clarification of the motivations for his item #5](https://www.lesswrong.com/posts/9vjEavucqFnfSEvqk/on-aiming-for-convergence-on-truth?commentId=n2J7WgxWodvT8Nt69):

 > There are a handful of pieces to the puzzle, including but not limited to:
 >
 > 1. Good rationalist discourse, as opposed to good unilateralist truth-seeking inquiry, values and prioritizes _some_ kind of _collaboration_.
 There are many different ways that a good collaborative truth-seeking conversation can look, ranging from sparring/debate to long trying-to-pass-one-another's-ITT's.
 But there has to be some kind of being-on-the-same-page about how the conversation itself works, some sort of mutual consent regarding the local rules of engagement, or you end up failing to get anything out of the discussion at best, or end up in conflict or wasting time/energy at worst.

 There's a trivial sense in which conversations require mutual consent, because people who don't consent exit the conversation.
-Beyond that, I think I'm much more optimistic than Meletus about getting something out of non-collaborative discussions, where I don't trust you, and you don't trust me, but we each perceive opporunity in continuing to talk (perhaps only the hope of persuading an audience of third parties).
+Beyond that, I think I'm much more optimistic than Meletus about getting something out of non-collaborative discussions, where I don't trust you, and you don't trust me, but we each perceive opporunity in continuing to talk (perhaps only the hope of persuading an audience) despite not being on the same page about how the conversation itself should work.
 The spirit of collaboration is nice when you can get it, but if it's not there, you can't force it—and if it's not there, I [don't think it makes sense to therefore deem the ensuing interaction to not be "rationalist"](https://www.lesswrong.com/posts/SX6wQEdGfzz7GKYvp/rationalist-discourse-is-like-physicist-motors/).

 > 2. Setting "convergence with your partner" as the target/goal/thing to optimize for is wrong, as clearly stated in the original post. _Most_ ways of converging are orthogonal to truth; if your intention is to smooth or strengthen a social connection you're not doing truth-seeking.